jonathanstyu/jonathanstyu.github.com/_posts/reviews/2013-08-18-review-kotonoha-no-niwa.md

 ![Courtesy of Tumblr](http://31.media.tumblr.com/2b0a123dd9b4a1a25d4ace9f0b8f0e8e/tumblr_mrpcyrG2761snfl86o5_500.gif)

-If there is one thing about how this is made, it is beauty.
+If there is one word to describe the look and feel of this entire movie, it is "beauty".
 This flick is seriously good looking.
 It has this dream-like feeling to the whole thing.
 With such a style, there is the temptation to go too far and make the viewer fall into a stupor.
 However Kotonoha avoids this.
 The colors and quality are just too rich.
 When you look at this, there is instead the atmosphere of timelessness.

 ![Courtesy of Tumblr](http://24.media.tumblr.com/2b8489f2fb58223064564519046c922e/tumblr_mrh9esLg5L1steu17o1_500.gif)